relativitydev/relativity-trace-documentation/docs/administrator_guide/setup/tasks.md

 Types of Tasks
 ------

-- **Data Retrieval:** Responsible for pulling data for Data Sources
+- **Data Retrieval:** Responsible for pulling data from Data Sources

+- **Data Enrichment:** Responsible for extracting and enriching nested files (attachments, contents of zip files), generating extracted text, metadata and preparing the load file that is ready for import process.
+For security reasons, embedded content that refers to external URL links do not get extracted.

+  > The Data Enrichment task queues up work via the Service Bus framework.
+Trace supports any queueing framework supported by Relativity.
+Enrichment tasks are performed by the `Trace Worker Agent`.
+Additional Trace Worker Agents can be added to increase capacity.
+For more information, contact [support@relativity.com](mailto:support@relativity.com).
+  {: .info }

+- **Transcription:** Responsible for transcribing audio files into text

-- **Text Analysis:** Responsible for orchestrating external process that provides metadata about extracted text
+- **Text Analysis:** Responsible for orchestrating AI processes that provide information about a communication's extracted text

 - **Data Transformation:** Responsible for performing data transformations on Data Batches